 About 6-8 years with aggressive treatment that includes stem cell transplantation (as of 2017)

 These are just statistical "medians", and they should be interpreted as such: outcomes of individual patients may be much worse or much better that those.
 In other words, myeloma patients have a very broad range of expected survival, and the above information is only a statistical "median" estimate, which means 50% of patients die before, 50% after, but obviously the individual patient may have a much worse or much better life expectancy than the average, depending not only on the therapy, but, most importantly, on the biologic behavior of the cancer.
 Obviously, patient-related factors, such as age and comorbidities, are important, but survival often does not depend on the patient nor on the doctor, but primarily on the type of myeloma, which could be indolent or aggressive.
 And this may even change over time, during the course of the disease, so that relatively indolent cases may not remain indolent, but they can transform into more aggressive ones.
-Ultimately, the prognosis of an individual patient is unknown, because each case is unique, and average statistics apply to populations of patients.
+Ultimately, the prognosis of an individual patient is unknown, because each case is unique, and statistics apply only to populations of patients, not to single individuals.

 It is important to note that results published by medical journal after clinical trials may appear better than those seen in routine clinical practice, with consecutive patients, because clinical trials select "better" patients, i.e., those with less comorbidities and good performance status.
 In fact, patients enrolled in clinical trials are typically younger, healthier, and more "motivated" than the average myeloma patient.
 Therefore, their clinical outcomes and survival published by clinical trials may not be representative of the whole myeloma patient population.
-This discrepancy may compromise the validity of the survival results published by reports of study protocols as compared to those observed in the "real world".
+This discrepancy may compromise the validity of the survival results published by reports of study protocols, as compared to those observed in the "real world".

 Differences between unselected patients and participants in multiple

 myeloma clinical trials in US: a threat to external validity.